AntoChriswin/MCP-testing_REPO/README.md

-# MCP - SERVER - TESING
+# MCP - SERVER - TESTING

 this repo is created for testing the git-hub mcp server via claude desktop